Ars-Linguistica/PyLFG/README.rst

-PyLFG (Python Library for Lexical Functional Grammar) is a new open-source project that aims to provide a comprehensive set of tools for working within the Lexical Functional Grammar (LFG) formalism.
+PyLFG (Python Library for Lexical Functional Grammar) is a new open-source project that aims to provide a comprehensive set of tools for working within the Lexical Functional Grammar (LFG) formalism, developed by ARS Linguistica.
 LFG is a syntactic theory that represents the structure of natural language using a combination of lexical and functional information.
 This project provides a set of classes and methods for representing and manipulating LFG structures, including lexical functional structures (f-structures)